Kiehl’s Since 1851: A Lesson in Brand Energy

 Brand Energy Lessons From Kiehl’s Since 1851

-In a recent client brainstorming session, we were thinking about consumer brands that had a long history as an independent and who had then been purchased by an industry giant.
-We were interested in understanding if they had the same brand and business energy as they did pre-purchase.
+In a recent client brainstorming session, we were thinking about consumer brands that initially had a long history as an independent and who had then been purchased by an industry giant.
+We were interested in understanding if they had the same brand energy and business strength as they did pre-purchase.

 Many other skin care brands have a celebrated past – Lancome (another L’Oreal brand), Nivea (which I worked on years ago at Beiersdorf), Olay, etc. But I’m not sure any are as compelling or as unconventional as Kiehl’s.

 Credit L’Oreal for understanding the value of Kiehl’s brand essence and how it needs to be nurtured as the story is re-told to the next generation of Kiehl’s customers.
-This keeps the brand magic alive, which in turn powers business success and shareholder value.
+This keeps the brand’s energy alive, which in turn powers business success and shareholder value.

-Packaging.
-Simple, efficient, and made of recyclable materials.
-And true to its pharmacy origins, detailed descriptions about ingredients, benefits and directions for use.
+Kiehl’s packaging is simple, efficient, and made of recyclable materials.
+And true to its pharmacy origins, packaging contains detailed descriptions about ingredients, benefits and directions for use.

 Why would Kiehl’s have a vintage motorcycle in their store?
 Because it’s core to the story and the brand’s visual expression.
 The trademark vintage Ducati motorcycle found in every Kiehl’s store is there because the founder liked them.
 Just another detail that differentiates Kiehl’s from the (literally) hundreds of other skin care businesses.

 The brand also maintains its close ties with the medical community from which it was born.
 As such, Mr. Bones (the skeleton you see in every store) serves to pay homage to the industry.